 - All restaurant, guides, park rangers and drivers gratuities

 - All sightseeing fees and park admissions as per itinerary

-Additional/optional costs may include: passport and visa fees, optional single room supplement, optional travel insurance, optional Tour Director's gratuities, optional activities, meals not included in the itinerary, telephone charges, laundry, minibar and personal expenses.
+Additional/optional costs may include: passport and visa fees, optional single room supplement, required travel insurance, optional Tour Director's gratuities, optional activities, meals not included in the itinerary, telephone charges, laundry, minibar and personal expenses.

 - Seeing the African wildlife

 - Viewing the magnificent Victoria Falls up close